There’s a zebra loose in our kitchens!!

 Let me walk you through my mindset as I was preparing and testing this zebra layer cake.
 Beware: my mind is a very jumbled space.

-Moving on to another and more recent cake recipe: checkerboard cake.
+I started with a basic vanilla cake/yellow cake hybrid recipe: my checkerboard cake.
 I ADORE this cake.
 Somewhere between a mega buttery yellow cake and light vanilla cake, I’m really proud to have a base cake recipe that’s as moist as box mix cakes.
 And you can make it 3 layer or 4 layer, just adjust the baking time slightly.
-But if I’m not careful, I can overcream the butter + sugar or over-mix the batter (since there’s so much of it).
+But if I’m not careful, I can over-cream the butter + sugar or over-mix the batter (since there’s so much of it).
 This can leave me with a denser tasting cake.
 I wanted to avoid all that, so I slightly reduced the flour and added a little more baking powder for lift + airiness.
 Does this make sense?
 To see if I could get away with it, I added some sour cream too.
 Just for a little extra moisture.
 Totally worked.
 This cake is so moist!

 Made From 1 Batter